thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 **So what do you choose?**

 This is the core of the Christian message.
 God sees that we are all on the sinking ship of a broken world.
-We were born into a system marred by sin, suffering, and death. **And God, in His mercy, sends a Savior - Jesus Christ**.
+We were born into a system marred by sin, suffering, and death. **And God, in His mercy, sends a Saviour - Jesus Christ**.
 He offers rescue.
 **Not because we deserve it.
 Not because we asked for it.
 But because He loves us.**

 So the problem isn't that you didn't choose to be born.
 The problem is, now that you're here and in trouble, will